peterrosell/openvpn-yubikey-ldap/README.md

 ## Differences from kylemanna/openvpn

 * Revocation list enabled to allow certificates to be revoked.
+* TLS 1.2
+* Stronger ciphers and encryption
 * Tweaks for Windows clients
 * Compression enabled and set to adaptive
 * Floating client ip's enabled